Alberta SPOR Graduate Studentship

 - Creating opportunities for stakeholder groups to work closely together from conceptualization of research question to dissemination and implementation of results at the practice and community levels;

-- Demonstrating the impact of the Alberta SPOR Graduate Studentship for the student and the development of their project by providing a Research Impact Narrative at the end of the funding year.
+- Demonstrating the impact of the Alberta SPOR Graduate Studentship for the student and the development of their project by providing a Studentship Impact Narrative at the end of the funding year.

 Who is eligible to apply?